SpencerJobe/TypesJS/README.md

 var TStrumber = TUnion(TString,TNumber);

-// Passes a is a string and TString is a member of the union type TStrumber types.check(a,TStrumber, true);
+// Passes - a is a string and TString is a member of the union type TStrumber types.check(a,TStrumber, true);

-// Passes b is a number and TNumber is a member of the union type TStrumber types.check(b,TStrumber, true);
+// Passes - b is a number and TNumber is a member of the union type TStrumber types.check(b,TStrumber, true);

-// Fails c is an object and TObject is NOT a member of the union type TStrumber types.check(b,TStrumber, true);
+// Fails - c is an object and TObject is NOT a member of the union type TStrumber types.check(c,TStrumber, true);

 ```